IQTLabs/Teachable-Camera-Hardware/README.md

 ### Power/Solar

 For the field system (Design 3) power we chose the GoalZero [200X power supply](https://www.goalzero.com/) and the [Boulder 50W](https://www.goalzero.com/) solar panel.
 The GoalZero power supplies are consumer friendly, the X series is light weight, and there are lots of options for additional battery or solar capacity.
-And GoalZero is an [IQT Portfolio Company](https://www.iqt.org/goal-zero/)!

 ### PoE Power